Wellness Promotion Services

 Yes.
 We ask that you let your coach know.
 Students who no show for appointments more than once may be charged a no show fee.

-No. Wellness coaching is a private resource meaning that information shared will remain private between, you, the student, and your facilitator with the following expectations:
+No. Wellness coaching is a private resource meaning that information shared will remain private between, you, the student, and your facilitator with the following exceptions:

 Disclosure of sexual misconduct-including sexual assault, dating violence, domestic violence, stalking, sexual abuse, and harassment